qetracy/MendixAssessment/README.md

 3. Click **OK**

 ### 2.5 Change the Container Background
-Adjust the background of the container to match the page background.
+Adjust the container background to match the page background.

 1. Right-click the card action container and select **Properties**
 2. Select **Appearance** and under **Background color**, select **Background Primary**
 3. Click **OK**

 ## 3  Add an Entity
 The hardware store’s stock information is displayed in an [entity](https://docs.mendix.com/refguide/entities/).
-An entity is typically a singular, identifiable object in the real-world.
+An entity is usually a singular, identifiable object in the real-world.
 To add an entity, follow these steps:

 1. In the **App Explorer**, open **MyFirstModule** > **Domain model**
 2. In the top left corner, click **Entity**